Projects - Info & Background

 A Living Shoreline strategy facilitates natural systems while providing improved protection (both engineered and natural).
 Climate change, including sea level rise and the potential increase in frequency and severity of storms, has placed an emphasis on shoreline protection.
 Unlike traditional means of shoreline armouring, such as rock walls and retaining walls, living shorelines offer a range of benefits well beyond erosion prevention and shoreline stabilisation.

 Living shorelines use combinations of bio-engineered structures with elements of native aquatic plant and, and even animal, communities to provide the intended shoreline protection while also providing desirable green infrastructure and ecological benefits.
 They, like shellfish and seagrass restoration, help to counter the greenhouse effect by locking-up carbon in what is termed a ‘blue carbon ecosystem’.

-Our project seeks to act on the risks and recommendations of AdaptWest by designing and constructing trial Living Shorelines.
+ECF sought to act on the risks and recommendations of AdaptWest by designing and constructing trial Living Shorelines.

 For information and updates on progress, see the Posts for Living Shorelines.